-(4) Monitoring and enforcement of undertakings in trade-matching documentation - Registered dealers and advisers should use reasonable efforts to monitor compliance with the terms or undertakings set out in the trade-matching agreements or trade-matching statements in accordance with their policies and procedures.
+(4) Monitoring and enforcement of undertakings in trade-matching documentation - Registered dealers and advisers should use reasonable efforts to monitor compliance with the terms or undertakings set out in the trade-matching agreements or trade-matching statements.
+Dealers and advisers should report details of non-compliance in their Form 24-101F1 exception reports.
+This could include identifying to the regulators those trade-matching parties that are consistently non-compliant either because they do not have adequate policies and procedures in place or because they are not consistently complying with them.

-Registered dealers and advisers should also take active steps to address problems if the policies and procedures of other trade-matching parties appear to be inadequate and are causing delays in the matching process.
+Dealers and advisers should also take active steps to address problems if the policies and procedures of other trade-matching parties appear to be inadequate and are causing delays in the matching process.
 Such steps might include imposing monetary incentives (e.g. penalty fees) or requesting a third party review or assessment of the party's policies and procedures.
 This approach could enhance cooperation among the trade-matching parties leading to the identification of the root causes of failures to match trades on time.